shaik1002/biggitlabbomb/doc/ci/runners/configure_runners.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/30942) in GitLab 15.3 [with a flag](../../administration/feature_flags.md) named `enforce_runner_token_expires_at`.
 Disabled by default.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/377902) in GitLab 15.5.
 Feature flag `enforce_runner_token_expires_at` removed.

-Each runner uses a [runner authentication token](../../api/runners.md#registration-and-authentication-tokens) to connect to and authenticate with a GitLab instance.
+Each runner has an [runner authentication token](../../api/runners.md#registration-and-authentication-tokens) to connect with the GitLab instance.

 To help prevent the token from being compromised, you can have the token rotate automatically at specified intervals.
 When the tokens are rotated,